mikx98/passW/README.md

 you run the re-solving algorithm just when you have some deeper motivation to find out the pass.
 Good luck!

-### run.sh
+### ./run.sh fb
-run to find out the new freshly generated password
+run to find out the new freshly generated password (password named as 'fb')

-### find.sh
+### ./find.sh fb
-run to re-solve the actual password. this is a long journey, so be patient please - without modifications to the .conf file it usually **lasts ~30 minutes**
+run to re-solve the actual password (named as 'fb'). this is a long journey, so be patient please - without modifications to the .conf file it usually **lasts ~30 minutes**

+### ./fix.sh
+fixes corrupted files and removes unnecessary ones. run after termination of the above scripts

 ### seed/.conf
 usually it's safe to leave as is, if you want to adjust